voidlabs/mosaico.io/_posts/2016-01-20-email-clients-tracking-and-privacy.md

 |Video Webm || YES| || | YES | ||

 We are aware of less widespread email clients showing major privacy concerns (for example letting the script-in-script hack to pass through) but we decided to limit this post the most used platforms.

+Well, what are you waiting for?
+Go, run the **Email Privacy Tester** against your favourite email client and share the results!